-She is 23 years old, and has recently completed an Honours year studying English Literature at The University of Queensland.
+She is 23 years old, and completed an Honours degree studying English Literature at The University of Queensland in 2016.
 She completed a Bachelor of Science/Arts, majoring in Biomedical Science (specialising in genetics) and English Literature in 2015.

 She is particularly interested in South-East Asian women’s writing, Asian Australian fiction, and postcolonial Gothic literature.
 She is the founder and editor in chief of Pencilled In, a magazine dedicated to showcasing work by young Asian Australian artists, and is a Queensland Writers Centre Ambassador.
 She blogs for Rambutan Literary, and is an editor at Umbel & Panicle.
 She also tweets as part of the team at @Read_Women, and is in charge of Twitter and the e-Newsletter for Hot Chicks with Big Brains.
 Her work has been published by The Guardian, Feminartsy, Overland, The Lifted Brow, Brain Mill Press, and more.

 She has worked in a number of different industries in a variety of roles, including retail, hospitality, in SEO, a contact call centre, and as an office manager.
 She has also volunteered at World Science Festival Brisbane (2016-2017) and the Brisbane Writers Festival (2014-2017).
 She is a massive tea lover, and currently the proud owner of a beautiful cat, way too much Mimco, and a ridiculous number of books.